-The Russell Group - Best Universities in the UK
+Russell Group - the Best Universities in the UK?

 The Russell Group of Best Universities in Britain

 If you want to see the list of best universities in Britain without the explanation then scroll down the page.
 If you want to read the explanation then read on.
-This site was first published here - The Russell Group

-Back in the 'good old days' everyone knew that Oxford and Cambridge were the best universities in the UK and indeed the world !
+Back in the 'good old days' everyone knew that Oxford and Cambridge were the best universities in the UK and indeed the world!
 If you were very bright (or daddy was very rich) then you went to one of these two universities.
 After Oxford and Cambridge came the 'best of the rest' - places where students often considered themselves to be 'Oxbridge rejects'- places like Edinburgh, Bristol, London, and possibly a few more.

 After these came the old universities in major towns and cities followed by the newer universities.
 If you couldn't get in to one of these universities you applied to one of the many polytechnics around the country.